Interpersonal Violence Prevention Team

 - Roy Kaufmann, Director of Public Relations

 - Heyke Kirkendall-Baker, Associate Vice President of HR

 - Tori Leder, Assistant Director of the Office of Diversity and Inclusion

 - Caitlin Peel, Associate Director of Marketing

 - Sgt.
-Bret Burton, Head of Adult Sex Crimes Unit (Portland Police Bureau)
+Bret Burton, Head of Adult Sex Crimes Unit (Portland Police Bureau, community partner)

 - Leighann Shields, Advocate at Call to Safety (community partner)